Cataracts are a very common eye condition. As we get older the lens inside our eye gradually changes and becomes less transparent (clear).

 For a full list of references and information sources used in the compilation of this webpage, email firstname.lastname@example.org or call 020 7391 2006.

 This information has been produced jointly by the Royal College of Ophthalmologists and Royal National Institute of Blind People, a certified member of the Information Standard, with sponsorship from Alcon Laboratories (UK) Ltd. RNIB and the Royal College of Ophthalmologists have full editorial control over the content of this leaflet.

 Tell us about your cataract surgery

-Increasing anecdotal evidence suggests that some Primary Care Trusts are introducing policies to restrict access to cataract surgery.
+Increasing anecdotal evidence suggests that some Clinical Commissioning Groups are introducing policies to restrict access to cataract surgery.
 RNIB is urgently seeking evidence to establish the extent of the problem.

 Have you or anyone you know had problems getting cataract treatment?
 Or have you recently had cataract surgery and it's made a real difference to your life?

 If so, please share your story with us - email us at email@example.com